vvatanabe/dynamomq/README.md

 ### Table Definition

+The DynamoDB table for the DynamoMQ message queue system is designed to efficiently manage and track the status of messages.
+Here’s a breakdown of the table schema:

 | Key   | Attributes               | Type   | Example Value                       |
 |-------|--------------------------|--------|-------------------------------------|
 | PK    | id                       | string | A-101                               |